iomesh/docs/docs/advanced-functions/localpv-manager.md

         iomesh-localpv-hostpath-pvc   Bound    pvc-ab61547e-1d81-4086-b4e4-632a08c6537b   2G         RWO
         ```

     - Get the YAML config to see configurations of this PV.
-Note that the PV name is obtained in the previous step. (这一步的目的是啥)
+Note that the PV name is obtained in the previous step.
         ```shell
         kubeclt get pv pvc-ab61547e-1d81-4086-b4e4-632a08c6537b -o yaml
         ```